Turkish central bank faces interest rate dilemma as lira hit

-The lira has tumbled some 9 percent against the dollar since the beginning of May, leading to $3.55 billion sold off in two days this week alone in its defense.

-Investor concerns the U.S. Federal Reserve would scale back stimulus measures and anti-government protests across Turkey last month have driven the losses.
+The lira has tumbled some 9 percent against the dollar since the beginning of May, $3.55 billion sold off in two days this week alone in its defence.
+Investor concerns the U.S. Federal Reserve would scale back stimulus measures and anti-government protests across Turkey lst month have driven losses.

 An overnight signal that U.S. money-printing may not end as soon as expected has eased pressure on the lira for now but Turkey remains most vulnerable to foreign capital outflows among emerging markets as it combats a huge current account gap.

-Without identifying the grouping any further, he accuses it of maneuvering to undermine the Turkish economy in order to curb growing Turkish political and economic influence.
+Without identifying the grouping any further, he accuses it of manoeuvring to undermine the Turkish economy in order to curb growing Turkish political and economic influence.

 Such comments cast doubt on prospects for a rate hike, although a sharp whittling down of net reserves, now estimated by bankers to be below $40 billion, could set limits to the forex auctioning policy pursued this week.